 Other features of 2212 are quite basic.
 The free arm will allow you to control the fabric better and sew more small pieces.
 The machine comes with automatic bobbin thread winding to save your time and make winding more convenient.
 It has an illuminated work surface to help you with sewing darker fabrics.

 You can get 2212 in three options – the machine itself, machine + Bonus Bundle, and machine + Bonus Package.
 The base kit includes a set of feet, needles, bobbins, a screwdriver, seam ripper, vinyl dust cover, etc. The bonus bundle and bonus package generally include the same accessories – an additional pack of bobbins and set of needles.
 One might argue that it’s not much, but right now, each of the options comes at the same price.

 For some, the simple design of the machine may be a huge drawback.
 It doesn’t have a start/stop function, it has a minimal set of built-in stitches.
-Overall, it is the most modest sewing machine on the list.
+Overall, it is the most modest and best lightweight user-friendly sewing machine for beginners on the list.
 But that isn’t necessarily a downside.
 If the features of this model are enough for you, why not consider buying it?

 Now, we are going to review another quality product by Brother Sewing.
 With CE7070PRW, you get a larger work surface compared to the most models on the list.
+This model is the best sewing machine for intermediate.
 While it makes sewing more convenient, the absence of free arm will negatively affect the precision with smaller pieces of fabric.

-Another convenient feature is the easy auto needle threading.
-No more hassle with trying to stick the thread into that tiny eye of the needle!
+Another convenient feature is the easy auto threading.
+No more hassle with trying to stick the thread into that tiny eye of the needle.